Parkes Elvis Festival: 2007

 The 2007 festival had over 60 events and was held over five days.
 More than 6,000 visitors were estimated to have attended.
 A new world record was set for the most Elvis impersonators in one location.
 SBS Independent commissioned a half-hour documentary on the festival, Elvis Lives in Parkes, which was first aired on Australian television on 10 January 2007.

 2008

 Featuring over 80 events, the 2008 Festival attracted in excess of 8,000 people.

 2009

-The 2009 Festival became the biggest yet with a huge crowd of 9,500 enjoying the Elvis festivities.
-The King's Castle - a collection of genuine Elvis memorabilia, was introduced in 2009 adding a new dimension to the Festival.
+The 2009 festival became the biggest ever with a huge crowd of 9,500 enjoying the Elvis festivities.
+The King's Castle, a collection of genuine Elvis memorabilia, was introduced in 2009 adding a new dimension to the festival.
 The collection is now open year-round.

 2010

-The Festival attracted record crowds again with 12,000 people enjoying over 140 events across 5 days.
+The festival attracted record crowds again with 12,000 people enjoying over 140 events across 5 days.

 2011

-The 2011 Festival attracted 15,000 people.
+The 2011 festival attracted 15,000 people.
 There were over 150 events across the 5 days.
-The Kings Castle - a collection of genuine Elvis Memorabilia in Parkes moved to a new and improved complex allowing more visitors to see the collection.
+The Kings Castle, a collection of genuine Elvis memorabilia in Parkes, moved to a new and improved complex allowing more visitors to see the collection.